top of page

 BIO

-Sabrina Haertig Gonzalez is a Dominican-German multimedia artist currently based in New York.
-She received her BFA from Cornell University in 2022, graduating among the top 1% of her class and being selected as one of 42 Merrill Presidential Scholars out of over 15,000 undergraduates, in recognition of her leadership and academic contributions.
-She was awarded the Presidential Rawlings Scholarship, the Edith Adams and Walter King Stone Memorial Prize, and the Faculty Medal of Art, and served as Degree Marshal for her graduating class.
-Her work has been featured in solo and group exhibitions, including My Best Self at The Soil Factory (Ithaca, NY) and Connections II at the Fowler-Kellogg Art Center (Chautauqua, NY).
+Sabrina Haertig Gonzalez is a Dominican-German multimedia artist based in New York.
+She earned her BFA from Cornell University in 2022, graduating among the top 1% of her class and being named a Merrill Presidential Scholar, one of 42 selected from over 15,000 undergraduates.
+At Cornell she also received the Rawlings Presidential Scholarship, the Edith Adams and Walter King Stone Memorial Prize, the Faculty Medal of Art, and served as Degree Marshal for her class.
+Her work has been shown in solo and group exhibitions, including My Best Self at The Soil Factory (Ithaca, NY) and Connections II at the Fowler-Kellogg Art Center (Chautauqua, NY).
+In 2023 she became the youngest Co-Director of the Brooklyn-based curatorial collective Ortega y Gasset.
+She has also worked in the blue-chip gallery world as a photographer, and at a high-growth AI startup, where she explored the role of technology in sales analytics, surveillance, and markets.
+She is currently conducting research and developing new work around sustainable housing practices, architecture, and public installation.

 • Instagram